sseefried/well-typed-agda-interpreter/InterpreterQuestion.lagda.md

 <!-- -*-agda2-*- -->
+# A question about writing an η-reduce function for a representation of the Simply Typed Lambda Calculus

 First of all, thank you very much for reading this question to see if you can help me out.
 Your time is appreciated.